contentRevisionId, edit the LMX in Git, and send the update back with

 Variables in attributes

-Image src must be a static URL with no variables.
+Image src must be a Loops-hosted static URL with no variables.
+User-hosted URLs are not supported in src.
 Putting a variable like {contact.avatarUrl} in src is not supported and validation returns unsupported_dynamic_attr.
-When the image URL should vary per contact, set dynamicSrc to a contact property such as {contact.avatarUrl} and keep src as a static placeholder; at send time, the resolved dynamicSrc value replaces src.
+When the image URL should vary per recipient (including externally hosted URLs), set dynamicSrc to a variable such as {contact.avatarUrl} or {data.avatarUrl} and keep src as a Loops-hosted placeholder; at send time, the resolved dynamicSrc value replaces src.

 Fallback values

-Use plain variable references in LMX (for example, {contact.firstName}), and configure fallback values through the Loops editor.
+Use plain variable references in LMX (for example, {contact.firstName} or {data.firstName}).
+For contact properties, configure fallback values through the Loops editor.
+For transactional emails, mark a data variable as optional in the editor instead of inventing inline fallback syntax.

 Nesting rules